sedostheatre/sedos.co.uk/input/shows/2025-hedda-gabler.md

 This pressure-cooker story is about the illusion of freedom, the battle for social superiority, and the unbearable burden of losing control.

-**Content warnings:** Contains strong language, references and depictions of suicide, mentions of rape, and the use of a replica firearm.
+**Content warnings:** Contains strong language, references and depictions of suicide, mentions of rape and the use of a replica firearm.

 **PAST REVIEWS**